Equidimensional morphisms onto splinters are pure: Introduction

 The new technical ingredient we use to prove Theorem \ref{thm:splinterequidim} is a factorization result for locally equidimensional morphisms, which is of independent interest.
 See Proposition \ref{prop:charequidimac} for the precise statement, which strengthens \cite[Proposition 13.3.1]{EGAIV3}.
 This factorization result allows us to avoid the Bertini-type theorems used in the proof of \cite[Lemma 2.7]{CGM16}.
 To explain why our new factorization result is necessary, we describe our approach for the forward direction of Theorem \ref{thm:splinterequidim}.
 If \(f\colon X \to Y\) is equidimensional at a point \(x \in X\), then \cite[Proposition 13.3.1]{EGAIV3} says we can find a neighborhood \(U\) of \(x\) such that \(f\rvert_U\) factors as

 where \(g\) is quasi-finite and \(p\) is the projection morphism.
 Since \(p\) is faithfully flat, to show that \(\cO_{Y,y} \to \cO_{X,x}\) is pure, it suffices to show that

 is pure.
 If \(\cO_{\bA^e_Y,g(x)}\) is a splinter and \eqref{eq:notnecmodfinmap} is module-finite, then we would be done by the definition of a splinter.
 We can reduce to the case when \eqref{eq:notnecmodfinmap} is module-finite by passing to Henselizations since Henselization preserves the splinter property \cite[Theorem B]{DT23}.
-To show that \(\cO_{\bA^e_Y,g(x)}\) is a splinter, we need to know that \(g(x)\) is the generic point of \(p^{-1}(y)\) to apply \cite[Theorem 1.2]{Lyu25}.
+However, to show that \(\cO_{\bA^e_Y,g(x)}\) is a splinter, we would need to know that \(g(x)\) is the generic point of \(p^{-1}(y)\) to apply \cite[Theorem 1.2]{Lyu25}.
 The existing factorization result in \cite{EGAIV3} does not give control over whether \(g(x)\) is the generic point of \(p^{-1}(y)\) in \eqref{eq:introfactor}.
 In Proposition \ref{prop:charequidimac}, we construct a factorization \eqref{eq:introfactor} with this additional property.
+This is the key new ingredient to proving Theorem \ref{thm:splinterequidim}.